P-8I Multimission Maritime Patrol Aircraft, India

 In January 2009, Boeing was selected by the Indian Government to supply eight P-8I maritime reconnaissance aircraft to the Indian Navy.
 The contract also includes an option for four P-8I aircraft.
 The Indian Navy is the first export customer for the aircraft.

 The maiden flight of the first P-8I aircraft was made in September 2011.
 The official flight test programme of the aircraft began in July 2012.
-The second P-8I aircraft performed its first flight in the same month of 2012.
+The second P-8I aircraft performed its first flight in the same month.

 The first P-8I aircraft was delivered to the Indian Navy in December 2012.
-The deliveries of remaining aircraft are scheduled to conclude between 2013 and 2015.
+The remaining aircraft were delivered between 2013 and 2015.

 P-8I design and construction